General Terms and Conditions

 6. Transport and delivery of the goods

 6.1.
 The modes of transport and delivery times of the goods are specified on the E-shop web interface or in the description of the ordered goods.
-The following modes of transport are available: personal pickup (Liberec, Czech Republic), GLS, UPS, and DPD.
+These are the following ways of transport: Packeta or UPS.
 All goods are shipped in accordance with the delivery time specified in the description of the ordered goods.
 Unless delivery time can be kept for operational reasons, the customer will be notified accordingly by telephone or by email.
 If paying by cash on delivery, the delivery time starts running at the moment of ordering; if paying by other means, the delivery time starts running at the moment that the payment credits to the Seller's account.
 If the mode of transport is agreed based on a Buyer's exceptional request, the Buyer bears the risk and any additional costs associated with such mode of transport.

 7. Withdrawal from the Purchase Agreement